Catching Cancer Early

 Of gynecological cancers, only cervical cancer has screening tests.
 The Pap test improves your chances for prevention or successful treatment by detecting cell changes early.
 Based on guidelines from the United States Preventive Services Task Force, we recommend Pap tests for all women between ages 21 and 65.

-The HPV test indirectly screens for cervical cancer by detecting the presence of the human papillomavirus.
+The HPV test (commonly done during a routine pap smear) indirectly screens for cervical cancer by detecting the presence of the human papillomavirus.
 Certain strains of HPV can increase your risk for cervical cancer.
+The most recent guidelines indicate that the initial HPV vaccination should occur at ages 11-12.

 Lung cancer screening